Robby the Robot

-Robby the Robot is a fictional character and science fiction icon who first appeared in the 1956 film Forbidden Planet.
+Robby the Robot is a fictional character who first appeared in the 1956 film Forbidden Planet.
 He made a number of subsequent appearances in science fiction films and television programs, which has given him the distinction as "the hardest working robot in Hollywood".

 Precursors of the name

 The name "Robbie" (spelled with an "ie") had appeared in science fiction before Forbidden Planet.
 In a pulp magazine adventure The Fantastic Island (1935), the name is used for a mechanical likeness of Doc Savage used to confuse foes.
 The name is also used in Isaac Asimov's short story "Robbie" (1940) about a first-generation robot designed to care for children.
 In Tom Swift on The Phantom Satellite (1956), it is also the name given to a small four-footed robot designed by Tom Swift Jr., the boy inventor in the Tom Swift Jr. science fiction novel series by Victor Appleton II.